WriteMentor Summer Mentoring Programme 2021

 Please note, that if your goal is simply to ‘get into the programme’, so you can take part in our agent showcase, we very politely suggest that this is not the programme for you.

-We are interested in developing mentee’s work and helping them onto the next step of their career, and helping writers who wish to work very hard and elevate their craft.
-We want the wonderful opportunity that is on offer from our brilliant volunteer mentors to be fully embraced.
+The aim is to develop the mentee’s work and helping them onto the next step of their career, and helping writers who wish to work very hard and elevate their craft.
+The hope is that this wonderful opportunity on offer from our brilliant volunteer mentors is fully embraced.

 We want to help writers who have worked hard and developed their craft to the very best of their abilities, and feel like they are on the cusp, and just need that extra bit of help to get them onto the next step.